What is a NPS survey question?

-- A question asking for a customer’s negative review, like ‘Is there anything specific that [brand name] can do to improve your experience?’ gives the respondent a chance to share their feedback.
+For example, ‘Is there anything specific that [brand name] can do to improve your experience?’ gives the respondent a chance to share their feedback.
 The respondent’s suggestions to improve the experience can really give you actionable next steps to carry out when you look at ways to ‘close the loop’ with detractors or in planning your next experiences.

-- Ranking survey questions that go into more specific areas, such as ‘How satisfied are you with the [specific] experience with our company?’, followed by a ranking scale between ‘extremely satisfied’ through to ‘extremely unsatisfied’.
+These go into more specific areas, such as ‘How satisfied are you with the [specific] experience with our company?’, followed by a ranking scale between ‘extremely satisfied’ through to ‘extremely unsatisfied’.

-- A request to follow up with the customer, such as asking ‘would it be okay for us to follow up with you on your responses?’ with a ‘Yes/No’ answer box.
+Such as asking ‘would it be okay for us to follow up with you on your responses?’ with a ‘Yes/No’ answer box.
 This gives you a future opportunity to clarify with the customer on any points that need elaborating, to dive deeper into their answer and to engage with detractors to improve their standing with them and resolve the issue.

 Provide a text field to request their email address or a telephone number, so that information is captured in the form, especially if your survey is anonymous and doesn’t collect personal data.